Creative Counselling

 Janet

-The meditation was really useful, allowing the time for our thoughts to settle and our inner world to emerge.
+The meditation allowed the time for our thoughts to settle and our inner world to emerge.

 Responding to different images in the collaging process helped me express feelings and reactions without the need to draw.
 I also enjoyed finding papers that allowed me to express a mood or create my image.